Key Breed Facts

 The Brittany is quite a lightly built spaniel as compared to others of their type.
 They boast alert, kind natures and are always eager to please which are just some of the reasons why they make such good working dogs in the field.
 Thanks to their willing personalities, the Brittany is also a great companion or family pet especially in the right sort of environment and living with people who are familiar with the breed or this type of spaniel and who live active, outdoor lives.

+These spaniels were so popular that by the 1900's, breeding programmes were established with an end goal being to standardised the breed.
+Over time, many Brittany Spaniels were to be Champions in their native France and as such, British breeders used their prodigy to produce healthy puppies from renowned lines.
 The new hybrid spaniels were more skilled at scenting, working that much better in the field.
 English Setters were then crossed with the Brittany in the 1900's with the end goal being to produce a taller dog.
 By the 1930's breeders began working towards producing a smaller, more cobby-like spaniel and these dogs were to become a firm favourite in France having proved themselves to be highly skilled gundogs in the field.

 Height at the withers: Males 48 - 51 cm, Females 47 - 50 cm